 About Gail

-My husband and I live in Portland, where our date nights are filled with trying new restaurants and cocktail bars or listening to live jazz.
+My husband and I live in Portland where our date nights are filled with trying new restaurants and cocktail bars or listening to live jazz or just hanging out with our dog, Leeta.

 Living Creatively